cyfdecyf/cow/doc/implementation.md

 As blocked sites will be recorded, the refresh is only needed for the first access to a blocked site.
 Auto refresh is just a minor case optimization.

 So I choose not to support auto refresh as the benefit is small.

+# Error printing policy #

+The goal is **make it easy to find the exact error location**.

+- Error should be printed as early as possible
+- If an error happens in a function which will be invoked at multiple places, print the error at the call site